am-land/portfolio/content/about/about.md

 ---
 **I like writing about technology.** My first step when writing about tech is to understand the topic. *How does this work?
 Why does it work that way?
 Who is my audience?
 Why is this helpful to them?* Then, I write so my reader understands.
 That's the challenge that I face as a tech writer and it's one that keeps me constantly learning.

 Growing up in the age of the digital revolution, I've always welcomed tech as a way of life.
 It's not something to be afraid of or shy away from---it's a set of evolving, useful tools that you can spend your whole life learning about.
 I believe this mindset is what makes me an effective technical writer.
 I like to gain a deep understanding so I can communicate well.
+And I never want to stop learning.

 - Follow me on GitHub [@am-land](https://github.com/am-land).
 - Connect with me on [LinkedIn](https://www.linkedin.com/in/abby-moreland/).

-I'm endlessly curious about good documentation strategy, docs-as-code architecture, the [Diátaxis framework](https://diataxis.fr/), user analytics, user-centered docs, and tech stacks that improve doc workflows.
+I'm endlessly curious about good documentation strategy, docs-as-code architecture, the [Diátaxis framework](https://diataxis.fr/), content migration, user analytics, user-centered docs, and tech stacks that improve doc workflows.

 -----------------------------------------------------
 ### Site build